-For more books that feature strong girls that buck the trend of sedate, pink, sparkly tea-party goers, check out my lists: Books about Rowdy Girls, picture books about famous women in history, and chapter and picture books about amazing African-American women.
+For more books that feature strong girls that buck the trend of sedate, pink, sparkly tea-party goers, check out my lists: Books about Rowdy Girls, picture books about famous women in history, picture book biographies of female scientists, and chapter and picture books about amazing African-American women.

 Phoebe and Digger.
 It’s pretty clear to anyone whose ever visited a sandbox that boys and girls love diggers equally.
 Nevertheless, I’m guessing (I’ve never done an official poll) that most depictions of kids playing with diggers are of boys, and not girls.
 That makes Phoebe a refreshing change.
 At its center, this is a story about learning to live with a new sibling.
 Phoebe has a new digger, and her mom has a new baby.
 Phoebe must learn to share her mom, just as she need to navigate the sandbox with other kids who may want to share (or take) her new digger.

 The Princess Knight.
 Princess Violet loves learning how to be a knight and practices extra hard so she can keep up with her brothers.
 Her father even encourages her in her pursuits, which is why she is so surprised when he announces a jousting contest in which the winner will get Violet’s hand in marriage.
 Violet is understandably outraged and enters the contest herself, disguised as Sir No-Name.
 This a fun story about a girl taking matters into her own hands and ensuring she is the only one deciding the course of her life.

 Madam President.
 Although the idea of a woman president hardly seems the faraway dream it once did, the idea of a “bossy girl” is still far too often a negative one.
 In this humorous story, a young girl imagines being president.
 She takes charge, makes executive orders, negotiates deals and — gasp! — says “no” (i.e. uses the veto power).